Cledersonbc/av-ned-herrmann/README.md

 # av-ned-herrmann
 Ned Herrmann's test writted in Java about behavior profile.
 This software is available only in Portuguese.
+Video (Portuguese) [YouTube](https://www.youtube.com/watch?v=ZNDaPvgXeyU).

 **Ned Hermann**
 >" William Edward "Ned" Herrmann (1922 – December 24, 1999) was an American creativity researcher and author, known for his research in creative thinking and whole-brain methods.
 He is considered the 'father of brain dominance technology'."
 [Wikipedia](https://en.wikipedia.org/wiki/Ned_Herrmann)